Are you a city dweller itching to move towards an off grid life? If so, you need to get started on off grid living preparation.

 4. Examine Your Energy and Water Options

-As part of your off grid living preparation, you’ll need to know about the available energy options in your area.
+As part of your off grid living preparation, you'll need to know about the available off grid energy and power system options in your area.

 Read More: Our Off Grid Water System in Winter